Capturing exchange-correlation spin-torque effects with a semilocal functional: Implementation

-Alternatively to \cref{eq:Q}, the exchange-hole curvature can be given by \cite{pittalis2017u}
+Alternatively to \cref{eq:Q}, the exchange-hole curvature can be given by

 after integrating \cref{eq:ex} by part to get rid of the Laplacian term.
+This integration by part changes the total energy and potential, and thus the Laplacian-free noncollinear Becke-Roussel exchange functional is not expected to yield the same results, e.g., for relaxing the volume, as the formulation using \cref{eq:Q}.
 This is numerically favorable and indeed used in the implementation.
 One could even define a version fully independent of $\tau_\text{W}^\text{ncl}$, which yields

 We will refer to this equation in the discussion of the correlation energy.

 Then, based on \cref{eq:ntop} and either \cref{eq:Q}, \cref{eq:Q tilde} or \cref{eq:Q x bar} the usual Becke-Roussel expressions \cite{becke1989exchange} can be employed, leading to